 Rancho del Oso Unit

 Rancho del Oso is the ocean end of Big Basin Redwoods State Park.
-It offers a variety of recreational opportunities, including hiking, biking and horseback riding on Canyon Road, a six-mile graded dirt fire road that meanders along Waddell Creek.
+Prior to the CZU Lightning Complex Fires, the park offered a variety of recreational opportunities, including hiking, biking and horseback riding.
+The majority of these trails and activities remain inaccessible due to fire damage.

 Waddell Beach, located across Highway 1 from the park entrance, is known worldwide as one of the spots for windsurfing and kite surfing.
 The steady strong northwest winds and good surf provide ideal conditions for this demanding sport.